Piernikkk/librast/README.md

 - Score
 - Pause menu
 - Haptic feedback
+- Apoicon with splashscreen

 ## Assets Used:

-I guess i only used settings icon from [tabler](https://tabler.io/icons).
+I guess i only used settings and grid icon from [tabler](https://tabler.io/icons).
 The rest is just godot colored sprites.

 ## Tech Stack:

 This project is built with [Godot](https://godotengine.org/) Engine with `GDScript`.
-Also a bit of figma to mage png for settings icon.
+Also a bit of figma to mage png for settings icon and app icon.

 ## Project Setup: